Today marks World Book and Copyright Day, launched by UNESCO to celebrate the importance of reading with children all around the world.

 In Turkey, we worked together with the KAÇUV Foundation (English: The Hope Foundation for Children with Cancer).
 We gifted our colouring books to the children of KAÇUV on this year’s Childhood Cancer Day.
 The books reached the children in KAÇUV’s Family Houses and hospitals, and made them smile.

 In Germany – Our colleagues shared the printed colouring books with the local community via public bookshelves around our European Headquarters in Düsseldorf.
 The public bookshelves can be found throughout the city area and are run by Literaturbüro NRW.

-Our two colleagues shared the coloring books on a sunny and windy day.
-They found the public bookshelves in a lot of different areas – in vivid, cozy and quiet neighbourhoods of the town.
+Our two colleagues shared the colouring books on a sunny and windy day.
+They found the public bookshelves in a lot of different areas – in vivid, cosy and quiet neighbourhoods of the town.
 This way, Peter Pigment and his friends are now waiting for their German readers in the neighbourhood of playgrounds, Düsseldorf’s famous TV Tower, restaurants, police stations and churches.
-Peter Pigment, Phoebe Photon, Victor Virus and Charlotte Cho feel very comfortable in the children book section, a lower area within the bookshelves, where they wait for and are easy to be reached by small readers and artists.
+Peter Pigment, Phoebe Photon, Victor Virus and Charlotte Cho feel extremely comfortable in the children’s book section, a lower area within the bookshelves, where they wait for and are easy to be reached by small readers and artists.

 Beyond this, all colouring books are free to download and can be printed at home – and with the knowledge that not every child has easy access to a printer, the files can also be loaded into a smartphone or tablet device and accessed digitally.

 Please find the English colouring books here: https://www.fujifilm.com/de/en/learning-hub

 Please find the German colouring books here: https://www.fujifilm.com/de/de/learning-hub

 We are proud to support young students and education providers not only with learning through these difficult times but also with a fun activity to complete during lockdown that can be conducted at a distance.